aboekelh/bridges_assignments/Philadelphia Workshop/2 - ListEQ/README.md

 2. Plug in your credentials.
 3. All the styling will be done in setProperties.
 4. Get the EarthquakeUSGS object from the SLelement.
-5. Get the ElementVisualizer from the SLelement.
+5. Get the ElementVisualizer object from the SLelement.
-6. Change the size of the element based on the magnitude of the earthquake
+6. Change the size of the element based on the magnitude of the earthquake.
-7. Give the element a different shape if the earthquake is in Hawaii, and yet an other shape if it is in Alaska
+7. Give the element a different shape if the earthquake is in Hawaii, and yet an other shape if it is in Alaska.

 ### Help